mtotschnig/MyExpenses/README.md

 Credits
 =====
-*My Expenses* relies on a couple of open source libraries :
+*My Expenses* relies on many open source libraries :

 - <a href="http://itextpdf.com/">Itext</a>
 - <a href="https://github.com/PhilJay/MPAndroidChart">MPAndroidChart</a>